ttyngai/ambassadorparrot/README.md

 - Language can be selected, and also swapped if communicating with foreign speaker

+- `✖` can be pressed to delete individual conversation, no confirmation is required

 - In order to have conversation stored, login/sign up is required

 - After login, conversation that was made before will still temporarily be available at main screen, which could be saved by pressing `Add`.